nicsure/nicfw2docs/eeprom.md

 The EEPROM has 8k of space addressed from `0x0000` to `0x1FFF`.
 All multi-byte values are little-endian.

-For details on data types, consult the "Data Structures" document.
+For details on data types, consult the data structure document for the data type.

 ## Layout